aerkiaga/nodeverse/README.md

 ## Status
 For now, 16 different planets' surfaces are generated next to each other.
-Blocks include stone, gravel, dust, sediment, liquid and grass soil.
-Planets of different colors, rockier, more hilly or flat, and richer in oceans are generated.
-World generation features oceans and caves.
+Blocks include stone, gravel, dust, sediment, liquid, grass soil, grass and dry grass.
+Planets of different colors, rockier, more hilly or flat, richer in oceans, arid and with or without living organisms are generated.
+World generation features oceans, caves and deserts.

-The next step is adding basic climate types and vegetation.
+The next step is finishing basic climate types and vegetation.

 The game is not yet playable, as it does not include any user-interaction code.